bal-sm/repo-for-learning/systems/programming/python/OOP-with-Python/README.md

   - `@property`
     - what does it mean? tulis dong tapi
     - TL;DR: take a function and convert it to a read-only attribute.
+- `_` prefix in variable name ➡️ `_var`
+  - This hints that the variable is private, and only used for "internal use", a weak "internal use" indicator.

 ## Source(s)